soypato/redditClone/README.md

 # MoreComplexReddit

+## Display
+To see the project deployed in real time from Vercel, go right now to [https://reddit-with-express-akhg7cbue-soypato.vercel.app/](https://reddit-with-express-akhg7cbue-soypato.vercel.app/ "https://reddit-with-express-akhg7cbue-soypato.vercel.app/") to see it in real time, to see source code, go to [https://github.com/soypato/redditClone](https://github.com/soypato/redditClone "https://github.com/soypato/redditClone")

+## Description
 This project aims to showcase a Reddit clone, as follows:

 - We have a .json file that acts as a database, where there is information about posts, descriptions, images, reddits, and fictitious users.